edamla/mediterraneanagency/_books/2021-09-01-spirit-procedure.md

 to us.
 As we live, we find ourselves face to face with slippery millions of minutes.
 As the minutes diminish, we become more and more helpless.
-No matter how much we resist, we can’t stop this cra- zy disappearance.
+No matter how much we resist, we can’t stop this crazy disappearance.
 We are afraid.
 And side by side, we stand.
 Now...
 And forever...
 <!--more-->